IBM/itaa-docs/docs/community-edition/Overview-ITAA-CE.md

 #### Misc Diagrams

 As briefly noted earlier, the Misc Diagrams have a different purpose.
 Misc Diagrams are based on the same MxGraph framework as the other diagram types but are delivered without coupling to a specific architecture [diagram type] meta-model.
 Here all drawing elements are *annontations* (no attached meta-data).
-You do have a richer set of drawing palettes to support creation of org charts, business process flows, C4 diagrams, etc.   Thus you can use Cognitive Architect to create diagrams not supported as first class citizens by the underlying architecture meta-model.
+You do have a richer set of drawing palettes to support creation of org charts, business process flows, C4 diagrams, etc.   Thus you can use the tool to create diagrams not supported as first class citizens by the underlying architecture meta-model.
 As will be described shortly, you can also start with this diagram style (as a **sketch**) and later, if appropriate, convert the diagram into a supported architecture diagram.
 The other feature supported in Misc Diagrams is importing an existing Draw.io authored diagram.
 This import is provided via the *File > import draw.io diagram* menu item.

 ![Usage scenario](../../images/import-drawio.png)